execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 tags: [linux, tools]
 ---

 **tmux** is a terminal multiplexer.
-It makes using the terminal more user friendly, more flexible and more fun.
+It makes using the terminal more organized, flexible and fun.

 ## Sessions